 Sexual Offense Procedures

 In the event a sexual offense should occur, victims are strongly encouraged to report the incident to the Sheriff/Police department.
 College personnel will assist students as requested in notifying the proper authorities.
-The victim should not change cloths or otherwise cleanse his/herself before going to the hospital in order to preserve physical evidence that may be needed for investigation and prosecution.
+The victim should not change clothes or otherwise cleanse his/herself before going to the hospital in order to preserve physical evidence that may be needed for investigation and prosecution.
 If the victim is reluctant to contact the Police/Sheriff’s department initially, she/he should still seek treatment at a hospital to preserve evidence and address any health concerns.

 In cases of alleged sexual offenses, the College will follow the Sexual Harassment and Sexual Violence Policy as published in the student handbook.

 Victims that want to request a change in their academic situation may do so by contacting the Vice-President of Academic Affairs.

 The unlawful possession, use, or distribution of drugs and/or alcohol by students or employees on college property or as a part of any college activity is prohibited.
 Violators will be prosecuted in accordance with applicable laws and ordinances and will be subject to disciplinary actions by the college, in conformance with Chatfield College Student Code of Conduct, Alcohol Policy, and/or Drug Policy.
 Sanctions for violations may include suspension, and/or termination/dismissal, as well as compulsory attendance at drug/alcohol education programs or other appropriate disciplinary measures.Click Here for Title IX/Non-Discrimination